kovidgoyal/kitty/docs/faq.rst

     kitty +kitten ssh myserver

-This ssh kitten takes all the same command line arguments as ssh, you can alias it to something small in your shell's rc files to avoid having to type it each time::
+This :doc:`ssh kitten <kittens/ssh>` takes all the same command line arguments as ssh, you can alias it to something small in your shell's rc files to avoid having to type it each time::